 - 1. O/M definition: O = Optional, M = Mandatory. - 2.
 Opcodes not listed are reserved. - 3.
 All NVM commands use the Namespace Identifier field (CDW1.NSID). - 4.
 Mandatory if reservations are supported as indicated in the Identify Controller data structure. - 5.
-00b = no data transfer; 01b = host to controller; 10b = controller to host; 11b = bidirectional
+Indicates the data transfer direction of the command.
+All options to the command shall transfer data as specified or transfer no data.
+All commands, including vendor specific commands, shall follow this convention: 00b = no data transfer; 01b = host to controller; 10b = controller to host; 11b = bidirectional.